scalabli/quo/docs/documentation.rst

 Preventing Rewrapping
 ---------------------

-The default behavior of Click is to rewrap text based on the width of the terminal.
+The default behavior of quo is to rewrap text based on the width of the terminal.
 In some circumstances, this can become a problem.
 The main issue is when showing code examples, where newlines are significant.